MemoonaTahira/Traffic_Violation_Classification/readme.md

 - **ESERO:** Electronic Safety Equipment Repair Order
 - **SERO:** Safety Equipment Repair Order

 The data is from Maryland Capitol Police Department.The mojor challenge of the problem is working almost entirely with categorical variables and very high cardinality of features.

-# Dataset:
+# Dataset

 The original dataset can be found [here](https://www.kaggle.com/datasets/felix4guti/traffic-violations-in-usa?select=Traffic_Violations.csv) on Kaggle.

 This dataset is very untidy, so a cleaned version after doing cleaning and EDA in this [notebook](./TrafficViolation_Clean_EDA%20final.ipynb) can be found [here](https://github.com/MemoonaTahira/Traffic_Violation_Classification/releases/download/latest/cleaned_traffic_violations.csv).
 Dataset download links are added to all code file.

 These are dataset stats after initial cleaning and feature engineering (basically everything that needs to be done before train-test split).

 <img src = "./imgs/dataset_stats.jpg">